xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 Confused?
 Take a look at [Understanding Packet Items](using-item-nova-material.md#understanding-packet-items).

-### ItemBehaviorFactory & MaterialOptions / ConfigAccess
+### ItemBehaviorFactory

 If you want to create item behaviors that can be added with a similar syntax as the default item behaviors, you'll need to inherit from `ItemBehaviorFactory` in the companion object of your `ItemBehavior`.
 Then, implement the `create(ItemNovaMaterial)` function.
 Here, you can create an instance of your `ItemBehavior` based on the `ItemNovaMaterial` that is passed to the function.

-With `ConfigAccess`, you easily create a class that houses config-reloadable properties for your item behavior.
+With `ConfigAccess`, you easily create a class that houses [config-reloadable properties](../configs.md) for your item behavior.
 Here is an example of how we implement [ItemBehaviorFactory](https://github.com/xenondevs/Nova/blob/main/nova/src/main/kotlin/xyz/xenondevs/nova/item/behavior/Consumable.kt#L151-L154) and
 [ConfigAccess](https://github.com/xenondevs/Nova/blob/main/nova/src/main/kotlin/xyz/xenondevs/nova/material/options/FoodOptions.kt)